 House in Sion by Savioz Fabrizzi Architectes

-in the northern part, the spaces are structured by two partial floor slabs, which open onto circulation and living spaces and allow visual relationships between the occupants of the different levels, the children on the first floor and their parents in the eaves.
-The character of the house’s exterior is echoed in its interior by the use of a mineral coating on the walls, and by the use of exposed concrete slabs for the floor.
+In the northern section, interior spaces are divided by two partial floor slabs.
+These create circulation and living areas, fostering visual connections among inhabitants of different levels—the children on the first floor, their parents in the eaves.
+The exterior character of the house is mirrored inside with a mineral coating on the walls and exposed concrete slabs for flooring.

-This timeless contrast between mineral and the wooden elements, established when the house was first built, is thus retained and reappropriated, providing consistency with the original structure.
+This timeless interplay between the mineral and wooden elements, established during the house’s initial construction, has been faithfully maintained and repurposed, preserving consistency with the original structure.

 Photography courtesy of Savioz Fabrizzi Architectes